ibm-apiconnect/cli/README.md

 short) that's used to compose APIs for publishing.
-The product enables API product managers to bundle one or more APIs together, control the visibility of that product in the developer portal (ie only let partners x, y, and z can view and subscribe to the product), and defines one or more plans to provide application developers a set of consumption options.
+The product enables API product managers to bundle one or more APIs together, control the visibility of that product in the developer portal (ie only allow partners x, y, and z view and subscribe to the product), and defines one or more plans to provide application developers a set of consumption options.
 The products that reference the APIs and define the consumption plans are also the primary unit of lifecycle management for APIs.

 The `apic publish` (alias for `apic products:publish`) command is used to publish API products to an API Connect cloud.
-Here's a full lifecycle from create to publish for a couple APIs contained by a
-product:
+The example below demonstrates creation of a couple APIs composed by a product and how to publish that product and its APIs to a catalog:

 ```
 apic create --type api --title Routes